leosoaivan/leosoaivan.github.io/_drafts/rails-authentication-via-sessions.md

 # HTTP and statelessness
 Regardless of where you are in your current webdev journey, you've doubtless heard of the [HyperText Transfer Protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#HTTP_session), or HTTP.
 It is the underlying protocol used for communication on the internet, where a user agent sends a request, such as for a website or a picture, and a server responds with a status code and the information requested, if successful.
 It's the mechanism that allows an individual to access and use your Rails web app via a browser.

-The HTTP protocol is a stateless protocol, however, which presents an issue.
+HTTP is a stateless protocol, however, which presents an issue.
 HTTP servers are not required to keep information about a user agent once a response has been returned.
 Think about the process of logging into a website to update your profile.
-When authenticating over a HTTP protocol, you are merely asking the server to verify that you are a signed up user.
+When authenticating over an HTTP connection, you are merely asking the server to verify that you are a signed up user.
 Once a server has responded and finished the request/response cycle, how would you update your profile?
 How would the server know how you are, and which profile is being updated?
 How would the server authorize your actions, or what you can and cannot do, if it can't remember you?
 This is the challenge that Rails session stores are meant to address.

 # Rails sessions
 Rails provides a good overview of how sessions work in the [guides](https://guides.rubyonrails.org/action_controller_overview.html#session).
 The default storing mechanism is `ActionDispatch::Session::CookieStore`, which is a hash-like object that can be used to store information on a tamper-proof cookie.
-Most commonly, a user's ID is stored in this cookie.
+Most commonly, and due to a 4kB data limit, a user's ID is stored in this cookie.
 This means that basic authentication might look like this, assuming you are treating sessions like a RESTful resource and using bcrypt's `authenticate` method:

 ```ruby
 # app/controllers/sessions_controller.rb